-Distance selling contracts are consumer contracts in which there is no simultaneous presence of the trader and the consumer at the same place at the moment of conclusion of the contract through a means of distance communication.
+Distance selling contracts are consumer contracts in which there is no simultaneous presence of the trader and the consumer.
+Instead, they are exclusively using one or more means of distance communication up to and including the time at which the contract is concluded.
 Some of the examples of the distance contracts include agreements concluded by mail order, online, telephone or fax.

 The distance contract also includes situations where the consumer visits the business premises merely for the purpose of gathering information about the goods or services and subsequently negotiates and concludes the contract at a distance.
-For example, the situation when the consumer goes to the shop and checks several handbags, then goes home and orders one of the handbags via phone will be considered as a distance contract.
-On the contrary, a contract which is negotiated at the business premises of the trader, but which is finally concluded by means of distance communication will not be considered a distance contract.
+For example, the situation when the consumer goes to the shop and checks several handbags, then goes home and orders one of the handbags via phone can be considered as a distance contract.
+On the contrary, a contract which is negotiated at the business premises of the trader, but which is finally concluded by means of distance contract.